 Fairfax Real Estate

-Fairfax's downtown includes the Fairfax Theater, historic Alpine Building and the Beach House, 19 Broadway, multiple restaurants, and shops.
+Fairfax's downtown includes the Fairfax Theater, historic Alpine Building and multiple restaurants, music venues, and shops.
 Fairfax is filled with former summer cottages converted to single family homes along winding tree lined lanes.
-In 2013 the minimum single family home price was $245,000, average was $724,107 and the maximum was $1,625,000.
-That's an increase of 16% from 2012.
 With Fairfax's outstanding schools, city services, shopping, activities, and easy commute, property owners are insured a wonderful place to live and raise a family.
 Overall Fairfax is a great place to make a real estate investment.
 Golden Gate Sotheby's International Realty's agents are the most experienced in the area.

 The Ross Valley School District is an elementary school district (grades kindergarten through 8) serving the central Marin communities of San Anselmo, Fairfax, and Sleepy Hollow.
 The district includes four schools: Brookside Elementary School, Manor Elementary School, and Wade Thomas Elementary School, all serving grades kindergarten through 5th grades, and White Hill Middle School for grades 6th, 7th and 8th.
 All schools in the districts have California Department of Education's APIs rating over 890, and all schools are ranked at a 9 or better on the statewide ranking system.